mushanyoung/docker-aria2-watching/README.md

 - %ARIA_RPC_PORT% specifies the port where Aria2 daemon service will be accessible.
 - %WEBUI_PORT% specifies the port where WebUI will be accessible.
 By default, it is [AriaNg](https://github.com/mayswind/AriaNg).
 Set environment variable `WEB_HOME=/webui-aria2` if you prefer [WebUI-Aria2](https://github.com/ziahamza/webui-aria2).

+### Alias

+`ghcr.io/mushanyoung/aria2-watching` and `docker.io/mushanyoung/aria2-watching` are available as aliases for this image.

 ### Docker Run

 ```